- Virtually every Internet Service Provider keeps tabs on their customers’ activities.

 Money-back guarantee: 30 DAYS

-Surfshark users typically connect using OpenVPN or IKEv2 protocols, but there’s also the option to use Shadowsocks if you’re in a country like China or the UAE.
+Surfshark is the best budget option for beating ISP snooping.
+It supports the industry-approved OpenVPN or WireGuard protocols, plus there’s a censorship-busting NoBorders mode in case you’re in a country like China or the UAE.
 All traffic is secured with 256-bit AES encryption, 2048-bit DHE-RSA keys, a kill switch, and protection against IPv6, DNS, and WebRTC leaks.

 This VPN is based in the British Virgin Islands, which means that it isn’t legally required to store any details of user activity.
 Accordingly, Surfshark doesn’t log any information that could identify you.
+You don’t have to take the company’s word for it, either; it has an extensive audit history.
 24/7 support is available over live chat, should you need it.

-BEST BUDGET CHOICE:Surfshark is ideal for those looking to secure lots of devices on a budget since it has no connection limit.
+BEST BUDGET CHOICE:Surfshark secures unlimited devices without costing a fortune.
 It also boasts high speeds, a wide range of security features, a no-logs policy, and a 30-day money-back guarantee.

 3. IPVanish